Moderate Climbing Shoes - All-Around

 (9)

 You only get to pick your first pair of climbing shoes once.
-These all-around climbing shoes will emphasize comfort while still providing a level of performance that will let you progress quickly and level up with your more experienced friend group.
+These all-around moderate neutral climbing shoes will emphasize comfort while still providing a level of performance that will let you progress quickly and level up with your more experienced friend group.
 No matter where your climbing takes you, the memories you create with your first pair of climbing shoes will always stay with you.
 Even for an experienced climber, these climbing shoes are ideal for warm up.
 They’re also proficient with smears, edging and ideal for all size cracks while maintaining the overall comfort fit right out of the box.
+Choosing the right shoe: Consider your climbing style and goals.
+Moderate neutral shoes offer a good middle ground, but for more aggressive climbing, explore our downturned climbing shoe selection.
+Complete your climbing kit: Don't forget the essentials!
+Pair your new shoes with climbing chalk to improve grip and a chalk bag for easy access.
+For outdoor climbing, consider a crash pad for falls and a bouldering brush to keep your holds clean.

 FAQ